sumanbh/node-amazon/README.md

 You need to have **Node** and **PostgreSQL** installed.

 ## Setup
-1. Install dependecies and build
+1. Install dependencies and build
     ```
     yarn install or npm install
     node_modules/@angular/cli/bin/ng build --prod --aot